Rakemods/eldersouls/README.md

 This little section will go over some of the installed mods that effect the camera in a subtle or substantial way.
 They get their own section because it can feel very weird playing with them for the first time.

-[SmoothCam](https://github.com/mwilsnd/SkyrimSE-SmoothCam) overhauls third person camera movement to make it feel more like a typical action adventure type camera.
+[SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) overhauls third person camera movement to make it feel more like a typical action adventure type camera.
 It's fully configurable via MCM; tweak it till things feel right.

+[SmoothCam - Modern Camera Preset](https://www.nexusmods.com/skyrimspecialedition/mods/41636) is an over the shoulder SmoothCam preset best suited for a modern action combat experience.

 ## Combat - Melee